-Very important TIP: It is super important that you absolutely never use a human toothpaste for your pooch.
-The canine will swallow most of the paste that we are using and the human toothpaste can be very toxic if too much of it is swallowed.
+Very important TIP: It is super important that you absolutely never use human toothpaste for your pooch.
+The canine will swallow most of the paste that we are using and human toothpaste can be very toxic if too much of it is swallowed.

 The 2nd Month

 A good quality canine brush will remove the maximum amount of plaque.
 The old finger wrapped in gauze or the finger brush methods are only so good at removing plaque, so go ahead and introduce the normal canine dental brush.
-You will want to spend at least a few minutes per day brushing all of the teeth.
+You will want to spend at least a few minutes per day brushing all of his teeth.
 The best type of canine brush utilizes a 3-sided system that can help you with the brushing process considerably.

 Importance of Dental Chews

 Good dental chew toys play a huge role in helping us keep your dog’s tooth decay away.
 The only doggie dental Chew that we can recommend is the Greenies.
-This chew is is absolutely the best, there really isn’t anything else out there that compares when it comes to being this good when it comes to rat terrier dental care.
+This chew is absolutely the best, there really isn’t anything else out there that compares when it comes to being this good when it comes to rat terrier dental care.

 The Greenies Doggie Chew is the #1 veterinary recommended product that is both healthy and fun for dogs to chew.
 This product was also approved by the Veterinary Oral Health Council (VOHC) and was given an official Seal of Acceptance for the healthy control of tartar and plaque.

-What does the Greenies do exactly?
+What do the Greenies do exactly?

 - Well, it actually works best when it comes to getting rid of both tartar and plaque